hongyuejin/UCSD-CSE-118-Team-1/README.md

 ### Web Interface
 - **Dashboard**: Lists all sessions with "Wrist Movement" and "Control" badges for quick assessment.
 - **Session Details**: Full breakdown of metrics, including experimental physics data and interpretive guidance.
-- **Dual Sensor Analysis**: Page for selecting session pairs and viewing physics results.
+- **Dual Sensor Analysis**: Page for manually selecting session pairs to run dual analysis (useful for debugging or manual matching).
 - Access at `http://<raspberry-pi-ip>:5000/`

 ## Setup